kiidness/Markdown-Editor/README.md

 Markdown Editor is made with [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) pattern.
 It separate clearly JavaFX view and Java back-end, allowing you to use the Model for view made with another technology (for example Swing or else).

 # Download
+`Java 10` is required to run the current release
 [JAR and EXE available here](https://github.com/kiidness/Markdown-Editor/releases/download/1.0.0/markdown-editor-1.0.0.zip)

 # Releases